abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 In decreasing order of consistency, increasing order of efficiency:
 - **Linearizable Consistency** (Strong): all read/write operations in the system are strictly ordered, easy to do on a single-threaded single-server architecture but need to use [RAFT Concensus Algorithm](https://raft.github.io/) for global ordering when there are multiple replicas of data store.
 Lots of HOL blocking to achieve ordering.
 - **Causal Consistency** (Weak): updates to the same key are ordered, but it fails when aggregation operations are present (query that updates data corresponding to multiple keys) since aggregation operations like `sum(1,2)` utilize multiple keys `read(1)` and `read(2)` and overall ordering will decide the operation `sum` output
-- **Eventual Consistency** (Weak): no ordering of reads/writes, they can be performed as soon as they come in (_efficient_), only guarantee here is that all replicas in the system eventually "converge" to the same state given that no writes come after a point and system remains alive long enough.
+- **Eventual Consistency** (Weak): no ordering of reads/writes, they can be performed as soon as they come in (_highly available_), only guarantee here is that all replicas in the system eventually "converge" to the same state given that no writes come after a point and system remains alive long enough.
 Conflict resolution (anti-entropy and reconciliation) is often required here since writes are not ordered (which one to write first?).
 Ex - DNS and YouTube view counter.

 Weak consistency (Causal & Eventual) levels are too loose, hence we often pair them with some sort of stronger guarantees like:
 - **Read-your-writes consistency**: a client that makes a write request will immediately see the updated value when it makes a read request, even if the update has not yet propagated to all servers